swaptacular/swpt_accounts/protocol.rst

 creation_date : date
    The date on which the removed account was created.

-purged_at : date-time
+ts : date-time
-   The moment at which the account was removed from the database.
+   The moment at which this message was sent (the message's timestamp).

 creditor_identity : string
    A string which (along with ``debtor_id``) globally identifies the